eduMFA/eduMFA/doc/machines/index.rst

 ``partition`` The encrypted partition (usually /dev/sda3 or /dev/sda5)

-These authentication items need to be pulled on the client machine from the privacyIDEA server.
+These authentication items need to be pulled on the client machine from the eduMFA server.

 Thus, the following script need to be executed with root rights (able to write to LUKS) on the client machine::

-   privacyidea-luks-assign @secrets.txt --clearslot --name salt-minion
+   eduMFA-luks-assign @secrets.txt --clearslot --name salt-minion

 For more information please see the man page of this tool.